fbq('track', 'ViewContent');

 Grit!
 Playing football involves courage and strength of character.
 He taught them to work hard to attain their goals.
 "When the going gets tough, the tough get going!"

 Self-Control!
-Football players need the control and discipline to perform as a team.
-It takes willpower to push personal emotions and impulses to the side and focus on the task at hand!
+Football players need control and discipline to perform as a team.
+It takes willpower to put personal emotions and impulses aside and focus on the task at hand!

 Resilience!
-No matter how many times they were tackled, they got up and tried again!
+No matter how often they were tackled, they got up and tried again!

-Wait... those qualities: optimism, empathy, creativity, grit, self control and resilience, aren't those important skills for all kids to learn?
+Wait... those qualities—optimism, empathy, creativity, grit, self-control, and resilience—aren't important skills for all kids to learn?

 Although they're not actually part of the curriculum, don't you think these are important for children to learn?